clupasq/regex-crossword-goodies/README.md

 ## How to run

 * Copy the Javascript code and paste it into the browser's JS console

+-or-

 * Run the code as a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet)

+Both actions are valid only in the context of a page containing a puzzle to solve.

 I might turn this into a Chrome Extension in the future.